zephraph/notes/Recurse/Log/Day 1.md

 ## 4:00 -- 1-on-1

 Met w/ [[Pete Vilter]] just to catch up.
-Talked a bit about his time at [bubble.io](https://bubble.io/), what's next for him, some of the challenges at [[Artsy]], what events we're attending, when to (or not to) use GraphQL, etc. Had a really good time
+Talked a bit about his time at [bubble.io](https://bubble.io/), what's next for him, some of the challenges at [[Artsy]], what events we're attending, when to (or not to) use GraphQL, etc. Had a really good time.

 ## 5:00 -- Am I productive yet?